Zeytinyağlı taze fasulye (fresh green beans in olive oil) was one of the first Turkish dishes I ever attempted.

 An Easy Green Beans Recipe

-We got back to England, and, when I leafed through the book’s pages, this Turkish green beans in olive oil recipe looked about the easiest dish I could attempt without complete disaster awaiting (of course, we’ve got lots more Turkish recipes in our repertoire, these days).
+We got back to England, and, when I leafed through the book’s pages, this Turkish recipe looked about the easiest dish to attempt.

 Grateful For The Markets